-Haven’t we sat down to show all your recent vacation pictures to friends?
-However, the enthusiasm dies away because the thumbnails take ages to load on your Windows PC.
+Haven’t we all gone through the experience where you sat down to show your recent vacation pictures to your friends, and just as you click on the folder the thumbnails take ages to load on your Windows PC.
 That can turn out to be quite an exasperating affair, especially if you have to locate a few important photos quickly.

 That issue is more rampant in systems carrying plenty of media files inside folders.
 In a normal scenario, Windows 10 keeps a cache of the thumbnail files for your files and folders.
 So, when you open a folder, the contents are ready for you to view.

 With time, this cache slowly starts bloating as new files are added to the system.
 And that is one of the reasons that Windows File Explorer takes its own sweet time to display the thumbnails.
 Or, in the worst-case scenario, your system shows the incorrect previews of the files.